|

 Shanghai Grand Theatre

 Shanghai Grand Theatre is the first world-class international theatre in the Chinese Mainland.
 Since its inauguration in 1998, it has played a leading role in presenting international and local productions and in promoting cultural exchange and arts education.
-Under its corporate banner, the Shanghai Grand Theatre Creation Centre was established in 2022, serving as a platform for high quality original productions.
-It has since developed a diverse range of works, including the Kunqu operas Six Chapters of a Floating Life and The Peony Pavilion, and the dance drama Lady White Snake as part of its 'Oriental Stage Aesthetics Series', alongside commercial musicals.
+Under its corporate banner, the Shanghai Grand Theatre Creative Centre was established in 2022, serving as a platform for high quality original productions.
+It has since developed a diverse range of works, including the Kunqu operas Six Chapters of a Floating Life, The Peony Pavilion, and the dance drama Lady White Snake as part of its 'Oriental Stage Aesthetics Series', alongside commercial musicals.
 These productions integrate Chinese aesthetics into contemporary expression and international narratives, further expanding the Centre's possibilities in creative development and content production.

 Performed by